 LOVE DISORDER is a one-room interactive environment, in which a video character talks to visitors and responds emotionally to their movements in the space.
 When you enter, you see a twelve-foot-high face on a video screen at the far end of the room.
 The face says: “I’ve been waiting for you” – or one of several other greetings.
 He'll continue talking to you if you don’t move, but the emotional tone of what he says will change as you step closer to the screen, or turn away.
 This manipulative character uses a gamut of emotional ploys to stimulate your movement within the space.
 He knows if you’re coming or going, and the range of his response is varied and complex enough that most people find themselves interacting as if directly addressed.

-Love Disorder initiates a connection with the viewer that is surprisingly personal.
-There is a give-and-take that mirrors actual interpersonal rapport, but at the same time raises questions about the fragile human relationship with computers.
+Love Disorder initiates a surprisingly personal connection with the viewer.
+There is a give-and-take that mirrors actual interpersonal rapport but at the same time raises questions about the fragile human relationship with computers.

 Love Disorder, 2008, video documentation, 2:55

 Love Disorder was made with the help of a fellowship from the John Simon Guggenheim Memorial Foundation.
 Commissioned for Superlight, the 2008 Zero1 Biennial Exhibition at the San Jose Museum of Art, it traveled to the Museum of Contemporary Art – Cleveland and the Madison Museum of Contemporary Art in 2009-10.
-Programming: Christopher Baker Artist Advisory and Assistance: Colleen Ludwig Studio and On-Site Assistance, San Jose: Josh Gumiela Additional Programming and Assistance, Milwaukee/Madison: Greg Surges Studio Assistance, Milwaukee: Kate Brandt
+Programming: Christopher Baker, Artist Advisory & Assistance: Colleen Ludwig, Studio & On-Site Assistance, San Jose: Josh Gumiela, Additional Programming & Assistance, Milwaukee/Madison: Greg Surges, Studio Assistance, Milwaukee/Madison: Kate Brandt